jeremytammik/tbc/a/1856_aec_hack.md

 Good luck in the end spurt and much success completing and presenting!

-Or, in case yu are not actively participating, prepare for being astounded seeing what the hackers created in this short space of time.
+Or, in case you are not actively participating yourself, take a look, enjoy, prepare for being astounded seeing what the hackers created in this short space of time.

+There is a lot to learn and profit from here.